ernest-bruce/human-internet/free_humanity/free_humanity.md

 > Anyone who updated the email address linked to their account **between November 2014 and January 2019** could have had messages exposed, it said.

-ineffective software testing practices and audits cause this type of problem
+ineffective software·testing practices and audits cause this type of problem
 · Twitter cannot tell how many people had their private tweets publicly exposed for 51 weeks
 · it had no mechanism to verify that people’s privacy settings where correctly enforced
-· but its ad infrastructure probably worked *perfectly* all that time · why?
+· but its ad infrastructure probably worked *perfectly* all that time
+· why?
 · because Twitter’s main goal is to make money, not to keep private tweets *private*
 &nbsp;